m12m2GitHub/pythonql/README.md

 ## Examples

-We have a whole site dedicated to various scenarios with lots of queries where PythonQL is especially handy: www.pythonql.org
+We have an in-progress website dedicated to various scenarios with lots of queries where PythonQL is shown to be especially useful and versatile:

+www.pythonql.org

-Here is a small example PythonQL program (we're building a demo website with a number of scenarios that are especially good for solving with PythonQL):
+Our website http://www.pythonql.org/ will document and code a number of scenarios where PythonQL is especially useful for solving:

+Below is a small example PythonQL program.

 ```Python
 #coding: pythonql